 Assistant Crown Solicitor

-Fiona was admitted as a solicitor in 2004 after completing a two-year articled clerkship with the Crown Solicitor.
-Fiona specialises in employment and discrimination law, disciplinary matters, statutory interpretation and advisory work.
-Fiona first came to Crown Law in 2002.
-From 2005 to 2007, Fiona worked for Treasury Solicitors in London specialising in Employment Tribunal work and vexatious litigant applications.
+Fiona has specialised in public sector employment law since 2004 and has worked exclusively for public sector agencies during her career.
+Fiona completed a two-year articled clerkship with the Crown Solicitor of Queensland before moving to the UK where she worked for Treasury Solicitors in London specialising in employment tribunal work and vexatious litigant applications.
 Fiona rejoined the Workplace Law Team at Crown Law in 2008.

-- employment law, administrative law and work health and safety
+- response to Workers’ Compensation claims and advice on work health and safety obligations

 Fiona's significant matters include:

-- a claim for damages for reprisals, including dismissal, under s.
+- A claim filed in the Supreme Court for damages for reprisals, including dismissal, under s.
 43 of the Whistleblowers Protection Act 1994.
-The parties reached a confidential settlement before the claim went to trial on a without admission of liability basis.
-Fiona had conduct of this matter as instructing solicitor.
+The claim settled out of court on a confidential basis.